 Scientific, academic and artistic work

-- (2018) Health inequalities among migrant and native-born populations in Greece in times of crisis: the MIGHEAL study.
-European Journal of Public Health. vol. 28 (5).
+- (2018) Health in crises.
+Migration, austerity and inequalities in Greece and Europe: introduction to the supplement.
+European Journal of Public Health. vol. 28.

 - (2017) The health of European populations: introduction to the special supplement on the 2014 European Social Survey (ESS) rotating module on the social determinants of health.
 European Journal of Public Health. vol. 27.

 - (2016) The First Pan-European Sociological Health Inequalities Survey of the General Population: The European Social Survey Rotating Module on the Social Determinants of Health.
 European Sociological Review. vol. 33 (1).

 - (2015) An institutional theory of welfare state effects on the distribution of population health.
 Social Theory & Health. vol. 13 (3-4).